 People have more downtime during the holiday season and are likely to be more active on social media.
 The relationships that you build with your customers and prospects during the holiday season not only have the potential to boost your holiday sales, but can also ignite customer relationships for months to follow.

-We took a quick peek at a few of our customers’ social media feeds to gather a few great examples of the right way to use social media marketing this holiday season.
-Read on for some great examples that illustrate why it’s not too late to capitalize on social media this holiday season.
+We took a peek at our social media feeds and found a few great examples of holiday social media marketing done right.
 Try implementing these quick and easy tips from Rakuten Super Logistics to optimize your holiday sales and get ready for a successful eCommerce fulfillment season.

 Tip #1: Take Advantage of Timesaving Tools